Replacing a Lost License in New YorkPage Overview

 - If you are under 25 years old, this must be your first time ordering a duplicate document online.

-- If you are over 25 years old, you cannot have requested a duplicate document online in the last 2 years.
+- If you are over 25 years old, you have not requested a duplicate document online in the past 30 days.

 - You will not be turning 21 years old within 40 days of applying.